 Your company must know what you are doing and how to get started to finalize a residential development project.
-Only one out of every fifty single-family unit projects that request a permit is granted one.
+Only one in every 50 single-family unit projects that request a permit is granted one — and being granted the building permit is sometimes the easy part.
+Only about 50% of single-family unit homes commence construction a month after permit issuance.

-Before we break down what you need to know about residential development initiatives, let's further explore the definition of a residential development project.
+So, to help you get started, we break down what you need to know about residential development initiatives below.

-A residential development project is a real estate development process where new living spaces are brainstormed, designed, and constructed in private, and sometimes public, areas.
+A residential development project is a real estate development process where new living spaces are brainstormed, designed, and constructed in private and public areas that update and improve a neighborhood's existing aesthetics and facades.

 Residential development projects involve creating site plans, schematics, blueprints, construction plans, and conceptual layouts that are then used in the construction of infrastructure and dwellings for an individual or entire family.